 The EASProvisionDoc element contains child elements that represent the policy settings configured for the user account.
-The server MAY specify any of the child elements of the EASProvisionDoc element as empty tags.
-In these cases, the client can unset these values if they were previously set, but SHOULD NOT otherwise modify the current value of that element.
+When a policy setting that was previously set is unset on the server, the server SHOULD specify the child element of the EASProvisionDoc element that represents the settings as an empty tag.
+In these cases, the client SHOULD either unset these values if they were previously set, or leave the setting unchanged.

 The server SHOULD respond to an empty initial Provision command request with a response in the following format.
-The RemoteWipe MUST only be included if a remote wipe has been requested for the device, otherwise, it MUST be omitted.
+The RemoteWipe MUST only be included if a remote wipe has been requested for the client, otherwise, it MUST be omitted.